-Belfast Rotaract members included Laura Garland and Tony Mairs also Trudy Montgomery, a member of Belfast East Rotary Club, and Rotary District 1160 Rotaract Chair arranged it all and did it!
+Belfast Rotaract members included Laura Garland and Tony Mairs.
+Trudy Montgomery, a member of Belfast East Rotary Club and Rotary District 1160 Rotaract Chair arranged it all and did it as well!

-In addition, the Club donated a number of needed items to the Simon Community Shelter; braved the snow in December to spend an hour carolling in the city centre raising over 100 pounds for school children in Kenya; set up a ShelterBox outside of the QUB student's union and raised over £250 for Shelter Box.
+In addition, the Rotaract Club donated a number of needed items to the Simon Community Shelter; braved the snow in December to spend an hour carolling in the city centre raising over £100 for school children in Kenya; set up a ShelterBox outside of the QUB student's union raising over £250.

 In March 2010 they created a Peace Mural!
 Having been allocated a very uninspiring wall in Glengall St. Club Ambassadorial Scholar and Rotaract Member Borjan Zic designed the mural and it was painted by Rotaract members: Donna Swanson (former USA Ambassadorial Scholar) Bri Symm, Michael Savage, Matt Birch, Graham Rainey, Wen Zhang, Ketao Feng and PP Laura Garland.